 Skin Illustrator Liquid 2oz - Blood Tone - SIBD-2

-This is a 2oz bottle.
+This is a 2oz bottle of alcohol-based liquid.

 The FX Palette Liquids are designed for just about any injury or illness imaginable, they can simulate 1st, 2nd & 3rd degree burns, cuts, scrapes, scabs, and bruises.